danielronak/auto_INcorrect/README.md

 Formatting Errors: Simulating real-world punctuation mistakes and random case-flipping.

+📦 First-Time Setup

+Before you run the script, you'll need the necessary NLP models.
+Your pipeline.py file includes a helper function to do this automatically.

+The first time you import or run the package, it will:

+Check for the necessary nltk data (WordNet, Punkt, Tagger).

+Download any missing nltk packages.

+The first time you use the "Malapropism" module, it will download the glove-wiki-gigaword-100 model (this may take a minute).

 🚀 Quick Start & Usage

 This package is designed to be simple to use and easy to chain.
-The two main functions are auto_incorrect (for word errors) and corrupt_format (for punctuation/case errors).
+The main wrapper function is auto_incorrect().

 # --- Import the main functions ---
-# (Assuming all functions are in your package)

-from auto_incorrect import auto_incorrect, corrupt_format, run_full_corruption
+from autoINcorrect import auto_incorrect, word_error, corrupt_format

 my_text = "I am running a test on my banking application for its creative standards.
 It's a beautiful day to see if your function works correctly."